hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 <a id="dtrace"></a>
 **9.ii Sniff all SHELL sessions with dtrace**

 Especially useful for Solaris/SunOS and FreeBSD (pfSense).
-It uses kernel probes.
+It uses kernel probes to trace *all* sshd processes.

 Copy this "D Script" to the target system to a file named `d`:
 ```c